Allergy vs severe reaction

 - 10% experience what is called a “large local reaction”—pain, itching, redness and swelling extending well beyond the sting site, 4 to 6 inches or more.
 (This is me!
 When I was stung in the hand last year, my entire arm swelled up.)

 - 1-3% experience the life-threatening allergic reaction called anaphylaxis, which requires immediate medical attention.

 And your reactions can change over time.
 I experienced many bee and wasp stings as a child, but only in the last few years as an adult have I had the more severe symptoms.
 Why?
 I don’t know.
 It’s a mystery.

 There are a few things you can do to lessen your chance of being stung, such as not wearing perfume outside, or not wearing brightly-colored clothing.

 And when I’m in my garden I always keep an eye out for evidence of a nest, especially those in the ground or near the house.
-If you have small children, it would be prudent to call an exterminator.
+If you have small children or have a bee sting allergy, it would be prudent to call an exterminator.